Leverage Lending Group logo

 Leverage Lending Group Review

 Leverage Lending Group is a locally-owned mortgage brokerage based in Charlotte, North Carolina, founded and operated by Angelo Datseris.
-The company positions itself as an alternative to large national banks, emphasizing personalized service and local market expertise.
+The company positions itself as an alternative to large national banks, emphasizing personalized service and local market experience context.
 They operate through a small team model rather than a corporate structure, with named loan officers including Angelo, Justin Roland, and other team members who work directly with clients throughout the lending process.

 The company offers standard mortgage products including home purchase loans for first-time and repeat buyers, rate refinancing options, and FHA/VA loan programs.
 Clients can submit loan inquiries online through their website and access digital tools like a Home Purchase Qualifier and Refinance Rate Checker.
 The company uses what customers describe as user-friendly software for document submission and ongoing communication during the loan process.